jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (b) $105 a week, if the applicant resides in Area 2:
 (c) $80 a week, if the applicant resides in Area 3:
 (d) $70 a week, if the applicant resides in Area 4
+- **accommodation income** , for a person () and a period, means the sum of— (a) all rent paid to P for the period by other persons (not being additional residents or boarders) residing at the premises at which P resides in consideration of the right to occupy those premises or a non-self-contained part of those premises (excluding any service costs, any arrears, and any rent that is income from a business carried on by P); and
+  (b) 62% of all contributions received by P for the period from additional residents residing at the premises at which P resides (excluding any arrears); and
+  (c) 62% of the total amount of all payments for board and lodgings at those premises made to P for the period by boarders residing at those premises (excluding any arrears and any payments that are income from a business carried on by P)
+- **dependent child** (as defined in Schedule 2) excludes a child in respect of whom an orphan’s benefit or an unsupported child’s benefit is being paid
+- **weekly qualifying accommodation costs** , for a person, means the greater of zero and the amount calculated in accordance with the following formula:a × (1 − ((b + c + d) ÷ e)) − fwhere—ais the person’s weekly accommodation costsbis,—cis,—dis,—eis the total area of the premises at which the person residesfis the person’s weekly accommodation income.
+  (a) if the person does not use any separately identifiable part of the premises at which they reside primarily for business purposes, zero; or
+  (b) if paragraph (a) does not apply, the sum of the areas of each separately identifiable part of the premises at which the person resides that the person uses primarily for business purposes
+  (a) if the person does not let any self-contained part of the premises at which they reside to another person or other persons who reside at those premises, zero; or
+  (b) if paragraph (a) does not apply, the sum of the areas of each self-contained part of the premises at which the person resides that the person lets to another person or other persons who reside at those premises
+  (a) if the person does not let any separately identifiable part of the premises at which they reside to another person or other persons who do not reside at those premises, zero; or
+  (b) if paragraph (a) does not apply, the sum of the areas of each separately identifiable part of the premises at which the person resides that the person lets to another person or other persons who do not reside at those premises

 ### Part 8 — Winter energy payment